+(d) Lodgement of SWS Wage Assessment Agreement
-- (i) the employer and a union party to the award, in consultation with the employee or, if desired by any of these; - (ii) the employer and an accredited Assessor from a panel agreed by the parties to the award and the employee. - (e) Lodgement of Assessment Instrument - (i) All assessment instruments under the conditions of this subclause, including the appropriate percentage of the award wage to be paid to the employee, are to be lodged by the employer with the Registrar of the Tasmanian Industrial Commission.

-- (ii) All assessment instruments are to be agreed and signed by the parties to the assessment, provided that where a union which is party to the award, is not a party to the assessment, it is to be referred by the Registrar of the Tasmanian Industrial Commission to the union by certified mail and is to take effect unless an objection is notified to the Registrar of the Tasmanian Industrial Commission within 10 working days. - (f) Review of Assessment
+- (i) All SWS wage assessment agreements under the conditions of this clause, including the appropriate percentage of the relevant minimum wage to be paid to the employee, must be lodged by the employer with Tasmanian Industrial Commission. - (ii) All SWS wage assessment agreements must be agreed and signed by the employee and employer parties to the assessment.
+Where a union which has an interest in the award is not a party to the assessment, the assessment will be referred by the Tasmanian Industrial Commission to the union by certified mail and the agreement will take effect unless an objection is notified to Tasmanian Industrial Commission within 10 working days.

+(e) Review of Assessment

-The assessment of the applicable percentage is to be subject to annual review or earlier on the basis of a reasonable request for such a review.
-The process of review is to be in accordance with the procedures for assessing capacity under the Supported Wage System.
+The assessment of the applicable percentage should be subject to annual or more frequent review on the basis of a reasonable request for such a review.
+The process of review must be in accordance with the procedures for assessing capacity under the supported wage system.

-(g) Other Terms and Conditions of Employment
+(f) Other Terms and Conditions of Employment

-Where an assessment has been made, the applicable percentage is to apply to the wage rate only.
-Employees covered by the supported wage provisions of this clause are to be entitled to the same terms and conditions of employment as all other workers covered by this award who are paid on a pro rata basis.
+Where an assessment has been made, the applicable percentage will apply to the relevant minimum wage only.
+Employees covered by the provisions of this clause will be entitled to the same terms and conditions of employment as other workers covered by this award on a pro rata basis.

-(h) Workplace Adjustment
+(g) Workplace Adjustment

-An employer wishing to employ a person under the provisions of this clause is to take reasonable steps to make changes in the workplace to enhance the employee's capacity to do the job.
+An employer wishing to employ a person under the provisions of this schedule must take reasonable steps to make changes in the workplace to enhance the employee's capacity to do the job.
 Changes may involve re-design of job duties, working time arrangements and work organisation in consultation with other workers in the area.

+(h) Trial Period

-- (i) Trial Period - (i) In order for an adequate assessment of the employee's capacity to be made, an employer may employ a person under the provisions of this clause for a trial period not exceeding 12 weeks, except that in some cases additional work adjustment time (not exceeding four weeks) may be needed. - (ii) During that trial period the assessment of capacity is to be undertaken and the proposed wage rate for a continuing employment relationship is to be determined in accordance with subclauses (d) and (e). - (iii) The minimum amount payable to the employee during the trial period is to be no less than \$71.00 per week or such greater amount as is agreed from time to time between the parties. - (iv) Work trials should include induction or training as appropriate to the job being trialled. - (v) Where the employer and employee wish to establish a continuing employment relationship following the completion of the trial period, a further contract of employment is to be entered into based on the outcome of assessment under subclause (c) hereof.
+(i) In order for an adequate assessment of the employee's capacity to be made, an employer may employ a person under the provisions of this schedule for a trial period not exceeding 12 weeks, except that in some cases additional work adjustment time (not exceeding four weeks) may be needed.

+- (ii) During that trial period the assessment of capacity will be undertaken and the percentage of the relevant minimum wage for a continuing employment relationship will be determined. - (iii) The minimum amount payable to the employee during the trial period must be no less than \$76.00 per week. - (iv) Work trials should include induction or training as appropriate to the job being trialled. - (v) Where the employer and employee wish to establish a continuing employment relationship following the completion of the trial period, a further contract of employment will be entered into based on the outcome of assessment under subclause (c).

-10. SALARY SACRIFICE BY EMPLOYEES
+9. SALARY SACRIFICE BY EMPLOYEES